Guidelines for plots

 2. Agreement + Fee

-Submit your completed, signed agreement and all required fees and forms by the due date on the Application form.
+You must submit your completed, signed agreement and all required fees and forms by the due date on the application form.
 If these are not postmarked by the final due date, your plot will be reassigned.
 By signing and returning the agreement, you agree to these rules.

 3. Detroit Residency

 You must be a Detroit resident to participate in the North Cass Community Garden.
 First preference is given to those residents who live in the Midtown, New Center, or Woodbridge neighborhoods.
 If you are not a Detroit resident, you must partner up with a Detroit resident who would then serve as the primary contact for the garden plot.
 MDI reserves the right to request proof of Detroit residency and employment, if necessary.

 4. Service Commitment

 You must perform 4 hours minimum in service to the garden during the year.
 One garden plot, regardless of size, requires 4 hours of service.
 For example, if you maintain 1 garden plot, you are required to give 4 hours of service during the year.
 If 2 people maintain 1 garden plot, you can divide up the 4 hours between the 2 gardeners, however appropriate.
 These hours can be done as part of organized work events at the NCCG or can be done on your own time.
 You are responsible for reporting your hours to firstname.lastname@example.org at MDI by the end of the garden season, December 1.